-Cat aggression is one of the most misunderstood behaviour problems pet owners face.
-A scratch or bite from a beloved pet is shocking — and the instinctive response is to label the cat as “bad” or “unpredictable.”
-In most cases, neither is accurate.
-Cat aggression follows patterns, has identifiable triggers, and responds well to targeted intervention.
+An aggressive cat is one of the most misunderstood behaviour problems owners face.
+A scratch or bite from a beloved pet is shocking, and the instinctive response is to label the cat as “bad” or “unpredictable”.
+In almost every case, neither is true.
+Aggressive behaviour in a cat follows patterns, has identifiable triggers, and responds well to targeted intervention once you understand what is driving it.

 Aggression in cats isn’t one thing.
-Identifying the type helps determine the cause and the right approach.
+Identifying the type tells you the cause and the right response.

 Fear Aggression

-This is the most common form.
-A cat that feels cornered, overwhelmed, or unable to escape will bite or scratch.
-The body language preceding fear aggression is usually readable — flattened ears, dilated pupils, a tucked tail, crouching posture, or attempts to flee.
+The most common form.
+A cat that feels cornered or unable to escape will bite or scratch.
+The body language beforehand is usually readable: flattened ears, dilated pupils, a tucked tail, and a crouched posture.
 If the cat can’t get away, it attacks.
-The solution is addressing what’s triggering the fear, not punishing the response.
+The fix is removing or reducing the trigger, never punishing the response.

 Redirected Aggression

-A cat sees something highly arousing through a window — another cat, a bird, a strange person — becomes intensely stimulated, and then attacks whoever is nearby.
-The victim has nothing to do with the trigger.
-This type of aggression can seem completely random and is often misdiagnosed.
-If your cat attacks you immediately after being at a window or door, this is the likely mechanism.
+A cat sees something highly arousing through a window, another cat or a bird, becomes intensely stimulated, and then attacks whoever is nearest.
+The victim has nothing to do with the trigger, which makes this type seem completely random.
+If your cat attacks you right after sitting at a window or door, this is the likely mechanism.

 Play Aggression